as-ws22/website/docs/programming-toolkit.md

 The open-source Anaconda Individual Edition is one of the easiest ways to get started with data science projects.
 It is a data science toolkit which already includes most of the data science modules we need.

+In case you already have an installation of Anaconda on your system, I recommend to uninstall Anaconda and install the latest version.
+If not, you can proceed with the [installation step](anaconda-installation)

 ### Uninstall your old version

-To avoid compatibility problems with older versions of Anaconda, I recommend to uninstall Anaconda and install the latest version.
+To avoid compatibility problems with older versions of Anaconda, I recommend to uninstall Anaconda and install the latest version .

 #### Windows